Agiled

 User reviews

 Expensive user seats.
-At $60/user/month, team expansion costs add up quickly for larger design firms.
+At $60/user/month, team expansion costs add up quickly.
+A 6-person firm paying for 5 extra seats spends $300/month on seats alone, before the base plan cost.

 US-only QuickBooks.
-International firms lose the accounting integration.
+International firms lose the accounting integration entirely, a dealbreaker for firms outside the United States.

 Limited beyond design.
-Firms that offer both design and consulting services find Ivy's features too narrow.
+Firms that offer both design and consulting services find Houzz Pro's features too narrow for the non-design side of their business.

 Decision matrix: when to choose each platform